 One Last Note: On Sour Arabica Coffee

-Note: If your coffee smells sour rather than tastes sour, it’s a good sign the oils in the beans are going bad, and therefore the beans themselves are going bad.
+NOTE: If your coffee smells sour rather than tastes sour, it’s a good sign the oils in the beans are going bad, and therefore the beans themselves are going bad.
 One solution for that: get a good coffee container that protects against the four horsemen of the coffee apocalypse: heat, light, oxygen, and moisture.

 Extraction, extraction, extraction.
 If your coffee is under-extracted, it’s going to taste sour.